Last Updated on May 13, 2023 by Rebecca Lake

 2. Become an online tutor

-Tutoring is another great summer side hustle for teachers that you can do online.
+Tutoring is another great summer job for teachers that you can do online.

 It’s almost like being a summer school teacher, only you’re doing it one-on-one from home versus teaching a group of kids in the classroom.
 You could make a little extra money–or a lot–depending on which tutoring platform you offer your services through and how many tutoring clients you have.